Jyan94/gp/libs/cassandra/dailyProphet/README.md

 Author: Harrison Zhao
 Date: 6/2014

-The low level queries and functionality for contest B.
+The low level queries and functionality for contest B. <br>
 Require the exports.js file to have access to necessary functionality.

 daily_prophet serialized objects